 - Futures Under these contracts, two parties agree to exchange a fixed number of CO2 allowances of a certain vintage year at a particular price at a specific point in the future (called the "delivery month").
 At the end of the delivery month, the contracted number of CO2 allowances must be physically transferred to the buyer's account in the COATS registry and funds must be transferred to the seller.
-The vintage year refers to the compliance year of the CO2 allowance that is to be transferred.
-One standard futures contract equals 1,000 RGGI allowances.1 - Forwards These are like futures contracts, but a forward contract typically requires that all financial settlement occur at expiration. - Call Options Call options give the purchaser the option to buy a fixed number of CO2 allowances of a certain vintage year at a particular strike price at any time prior to the expiration date.
-For example, suppose a firm holds a call option with \$5 strike price, and December 2015 expiration date.
+Allowances transferred must be usable for compliance in the vintage year of the futures contract.
+One standard futures contract equals 1,000 RGGI allowances.1 - Forwards These are like futures contracts, but a forward contract typically requires that all financial settlement occur at expiration. - Call Options Call options give the purchaser the option to buy a fixed number of CO2 allowances of a certain vintage year at a particular strike price at the expiration date.
+For example, suppose a firm holds a call option with \$5 strike price, and December 2018 expiration date.
 If the price of the corresponding forward contract rose to \$5.75, the firm could exercise the option to buy CO2 allowances at \$5 and immediately sell them at \$5.75.
-Alternatively, if the price of the forward contract stayed below \$5, the firm
+Alternatively, if the price of the forward contract stayed below \$5, the firm would let the option expire without exercising it.
+One standard options contract can be exercised for 1,000

-More precisely, a futures contract requires parties with an open interest to post financial assurance in an account with the exchange until the contract reaches expiration.
+1 More precisely, a futures contract requires parties with an open interest to post financial assurance in an account with the exchange until the contract reaches expiration.
 The exchange continually withdraws and deposits funds according to changes in the prices of the contracts in which the party has interest.
 For example, if a firm buys a contract for 1,000 allowances at \$3.50/allowance, the purchasing firm (firm with a long position) must put \$3,500 in an account (or whatever share of the entire liability the exchange requires).
 If the futures price declines to \$3/allowance, the exchange transfers \$500 from the account of a firm with a long position to the account of a firm with a short position (firm that sold a contract), and the firm with a long position is only required to keep \$3,000 in the account.
 At the end of the delivery month, allowances are exchanged for funds according to the closing price on the last day of the month.